-Please note, this information will be considered by the Accommodations and Modifications Committee which is comprised of UNC professionals representing Faculty and Program Staff, Campus Health, Counseling and Psychological Services, Carolina Housing, Carolina Dining, The Learning Center and Accessibility Resources and Service, in addition to any other documentation presented by student.
+Please note, this information will be considered by the Accommodations and Modifications Committee which is comprised of UNC professionals representing faculty and program staff, Campus Health, Counseling and Psychological Services, Carolina Housing, Carolina Dining, the Learning Center and Accessibility Resources and Service, in addition to any other documentation presented by the student.

 This is not a mandatory form, but may be used by treating providers as a means of furnishing ARS with information and documentation to support the student's accommodations request(s).

 Documentation must reflect that the condition substantially limits a major life activity or major bodily function.
-ARS utilizes flexibility and discretion in determining how recent documentation must be.
+ARS utilizes flexibility and discretion in determining how recent documentation must be for consideration.
 Changing conditions and/or changes in how a condition impacts the individual may warrant more frequent updates.
 Generally, sufficient documentation includes: a psychological/psycho-educational evaluation or a letter from medical/mental health provider which includes the below numbered items.

 1. Qualifications of Clinician/Provider:

 - Documentation must be typed on office or practice letterhead, dated and signed by a professional who is licensed or certified in the area for which the diagnosis is made.
 Name, title, and license/certification credentials must be stated and shall not be family members or others with a close personal relationship to the individual.